gaelen-b/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# my art projects

-I'm glad you are here.
-I plan to talk about ...
+here are some pictures